vitaly-t/pg-promise/README.md

 //=> SELECT "col" FROM "table"
 ```

-See also method [as.alias] which implements the formatting.
+Method [as.alias] implements the formatting.

 ### Raw Text